austinhawthorne/net-scan/README.md

 A simple set of scripts that setups one host with "vulnerable" services and another to scan hosts for vulnerabilities.
 Used for testing visibility in networks to detect such activity.

+Pre-Requisite:  You need to get an NVD API key from here: https://nvd.nist.gov/developers/request-an-api-key

 'setup-vuln.py' can be run on a host to setup FTP, SSH, and HTTP services that have certain signatures that match known vulnerabilities.

 ```